 Origin (Standard Comics etc. approximately 1942-1946)

 At first Bob Benton was a normal pharmacist working on an experiment with his assistant, Tim Roland, to make a tonic that could, as Bob put it, help "run down people."
-While working on the experiment Tim accidentally added something called "Formic Acid" which he was told came from red ants.
-After getting mad at Tim for adding the wrong chemical, Bob inhaled some of the resulting "Formic Ethers" and gained Super Strength and Invulnerability.
+While working on the experiment Tim accidentally adds formic acid.
+After getting mad at Tim for adding the wrong chemical, Bob inhaled some of the resulting "Formic Ethers" and gained super strength and invulnerability.

 Seeing the potential of his newly acquired powers, Bob decided to do something he'd always day-dreamed about: use his strength to fight crime and evil.
 It is then that he became the nemesis of evil, The Black Terror.